Bio

 Dr Alexandra Huang-Kokina

-Academic Trajectory: Currently based in the U.K. and Sweden, I am a Bicentenary Fellow in Music at the University of Manchester, and an Associate Fellow at the Centre for Aesthetics and Business Creativity (ABC) at Lund University.
-I am also a visiting fellow at Institute of Advanced Studies (IAS) at UCL and a research associate at the Edinburgh Centre for Data, Culture and Society (CDCS).
-In 2024-25, I held a Digital Postdoctoral Fellowship at the Institute for Advanced Study in the Humanities (IASH) at the University of Edinburgh.
-I was formerly a visiting research fellow at the University of London.
+Academic Career: Alexandra is a Bicentenary Fellow in Music at the University of Manchester, and an Associate Fellow at the Centre for Aesthetics and Business Creativity at Lund University (Sweden).
+She’s also a visiting fellow at Institute of Advanced Studies (IAS) at UCL and a research associate at the Edinburgh Centre for Data, Culture and Society.
+In 2024-25, she held a Digital Postdoctoral Fellowship at the Institute for Advanced Study in the Humanities at the University of Edinburgh.
+She was formerly a visiting research fellow at the University of London.
+She holds a PhD from the University of Edinburgh (2023), where she explored the dynamic relationship between piano playing and novel writing.

-My Book: My forthcoming academic book, The Musical Performativity of Twentieth-Century Piano Novels, is under contract with Palgrave Macmillan.
+My Book: Alexandra’s forthcoming academic book, The Musical Performativity of Twentieth-Century Piano Novels, is under contract with Palgrave Macmillan.
 This book delves into a global corpus of narrative fiction focused on piano performance in non-conventional settings.
 It argues that these piano stories transcend mere aesthetic subjects, serving instead as discursive vehicles for socio-political transgression that address class mobility, intercultural conflicts, and interracial politics.

 Get in touch